Carleton/DIS Fall 2020 Custom Program in Copenhagen

 - Blanket, pillow, bed linen, and towels

-- A transportation pass covering travel between your housing and DIS (including DIS-run events); OR a bicycle rental
+- A transportation pass covering travel between your housing and DIS (including DIS-run events); and a bicycle rental

 - Meals (Homestay) or partial food stipend (Kollegium) as detailed on the DIS housing fee inclusions